 Numerous awards are granted annually to full-time undergraduate and graduate students enrolled in Year Two of their program of study who are in good academic standing and have demonstrated financial need.
 These awards are made possible by a generous gift from the late Walter Metzger.

 For more information on this award, visit the page for the Walter Metzger Memorial Award.

-The Helmut Braun Award is an annual scholarship administered by the Centre for Community Based Research.
+The Helmut Braun Award is an annual scholarship administered by the Centre for Community-Based Research.
 For fourteen years the Centre has honoured and celebrated post-secondary students from Waterloo Region through the Helmut Braun Memorial Award.
-It offers financial assistance for local post-secondary students with a vision for how they will contribute to Canadian society.
-This unique scholarship always draws students from both Wilfrid Laurier University and the University of Waterloo; and is expected to award 3 students with scholarships of $1,000.
+It offers financial assistance for local post-secondary students with a vision of how they will contribute to Canadian society.
+This unique scholarship always draws students from both Wilfrid Laurier University and the University of Waterloo and is expected to award 3 students with scholarships of $1,000.

 Katherine Lemke Heinrichs Scholarship

 The Katherine Lemke Heinrichs Scholarship provides a one-time $2000.00 gift for a 4th-year student or post-graduate student who is studying in the areas of peace and conflict transformation, international human rights, and law and policy that relate to refugees and displaced persons.

 For more information regarding the application process please visit the Katherine Lemke Heinriches Scholarship Website.